lpjjj1222/real-time-chatapp/README.md

-# A Real Time Chat App
+# A Realtime Chat App
 ![Screenshot for app](screenshot.png)
 Some Features: